tenzir/tenzir/web/docs/setup-guides/deploy-a-node/README.md

 ### Docker

-You can use our Docker image or Docker Compose config file to get started with containers.
-When running a node in a container, you need to ensure access to:

-1. **Network**: Tenzir exposes a listening socket to accept client commands.
-2. **Disk**: Tenzir stores its database content on mounted volume.
+To run a node in a container environment, we offer a Docker image and Docker Compose config file.
+Make sure your container has access to network (to expose a listening socket) and disk (to read and write data).

 <Tabs>
 <TabItem value="docker" label="Docker">